JOIN the AFICIONADOS

 Get the insider news and lowdown on what we've been up to, where we've been, and who we've met along the way.
 Be the first to discover new places and get the scoop on our favourites.

 Briar sits at the centre, literally and in spirit, of the Michelin-recognised restaurant that opened in 2024.
-Head Chef Sam Lomas, once under the wing of Hugh Fearnley-Whittingstall, brings a field-to-fork fluency rooted in the West Country.
+Founder Chef Sam Lomas, once under the wing of Hugh Fearnley-Whittingstall, brings a field-to-fork fluency rooted in the West Country.
 The cooking is ingredient-led and celebratory: small plates to share, big dishes to gather around, puddings worth staying for.
 Sam’s menus change daily, led by what Somerset’s farms, fields and coastline yield.
 He is as much a voice as a cook, with his award-winning newsletter, Field Notes and his garden-to-table experiences that pull diners closer to the land.

 Bruton has become a cultural constellation, from Hauser & Wirth Somerset to Osip, At the Chapel, and one-man legend Matt’s Kitchen.
 Number One Bruton and Briar belong firmly in this orbit, yet they also create their own gravity.
 They speak of craft and culture, thoughtful restoration, and generous hospitality.
 They remind us that Somerset is not only pastoral England but progressive, a place where design and food meet in quiet confidence.